TheAlgorithms/Python/README.md

 ### All algorithms implemented in Python (for education)

-These implementations are for learning purposes only.
+This implementation is for learning purposes only.
 Therefore they may be less efficient than the implementations in the Python standard library.

 ## Contribution Guidelines